Post

 original_string = "Hello, World!"

-# Encoding a string
+# Encode the string

 encoded_bytes = base64.b64encode(original_string.encode('utf-8'))